EDDiscovery/EDDiscovery/Proposed-databases-in-EDD-5.0.md

 This table contains entries from the journal or converted entries from the pre-2.2 netlogs.

-The properties that we want to index on or join on, or display, such as FSDJump X/Y/Z, get processed and inserted into `JournalProperties`.
+The properties that we want to index on or join on, or display, get processed and inserted into `JournalProperties`.
 Only certain journal entries are to be initially decoded and expanded and stored.

-For example:
-* ~~X/Y/Z would be stored in the `StarPos` JournalProperties entry linked to the `FSDJump` or `Location` entry.~~
-* ~~The EDSM ID can be stored in an `EDSM-ID` JournalProperties entry.~~
-* ~~Joining should be not be appreciably slower matching on the X/Y/Z values where `JournalProperties.PropertyName='StarPos'` than it is with the X/Y/Z values stored directly on the `JournalEntry`.~~

-A JournalFSDJumps table has been added below, as joining using JournalProperties is between 2 and 4 times slower than joining directly on a table.
+FSDjumps get expanded into JournalFSDJumps table AND Journal Properties.
+The reason for the second table is dB lookup speed.

 ## JournalProperties
 ```